A Rugged Canyon Hike on BLM Land:

 Beyond the notch viewpoint, numerous amazing views can be had at the edge of the cliffs to the south and also to the north as the shallow drainage above South Creek becomes more visible.
 Another landmark to look for is the windlass ruins, the remains of an old cableworks system that transported lumber from Canaan Mountain to the valley below (very similar to Zion's Cable Mountain ruins).
 The ruins are visible from the trail/road, but they could easily be missed if you are not looking for them.
 This is another good spot to turn around.

 If time and energy are still plentiful, you can continue along the road/trail as it heads north into more subtle forested scenery and then descends to another landmark: Sawmill Spring with the remnants of an old sawmill operation.
 This area offers some good views of Lower Mountain and Zion's West Temple in the far distance to the north.
+(The long trek to Sawmill Spring may not be worth it to most hikers.)
 When you have had your fill, return the way you came and make your way back down to the land of the living.

 Another fun option is to hike up Water Canyon to the White Domes, hike east on the Sawmill/Canaan Mtn.
 Trail, and come down Squirrel Canyon as a long strenuous loop hike.
 Allow plenty of time for route-finding as it can be a bit tricky finding and staying on trail on top of Canaan Mountain.